-- Multiple projects allow you to have, in effect, many instances of the Google Cloud Storage service.
+- Multiple projects allow you to have, in effect, many instances of the Cloud Storage service.
 This allows you to separate different functionality or services of your application or business as needed.
 For more information, see Using Projects.

 - OAuth 2.0 authentication

 - OAuth 2.0 relies on SSL for security instead of requiring your application to do cryptographic signing directly, and is easier to implement.
 With OAuth, your application can request access to data associated with a user's Google Account, and access can be scoped to several levels, including read-only, read-write, and full-control.
 For more information, see OAuth 2.0 Authentication.

 To migrate fully from Amazon S3 to Cloud Storage, you will need to make the following changes: